 Generally speaking, I would say that the definition of distressed property is “property that is in poor physical or financial condition.”

 But that definition of distressed property does not accurately express what we (the Tallahassee Real Estate Blog) mean when we use the term regularly.

 Our Definition Of Distressed Property

-Our definition of distressed property is “homes for sale that have one or many of the following characteristics: they are in foreclosure, have been foreclosed upon and are being sold by the original lender, or homes being sold by homeowners who owe more money than the home is worth.“
+Our definition of distressed homes for sale is “property listings that have one or many of the following characteristics: they are in foreclosure, have been foreclosed upon and are being sold by the original lender, or homes being sold by homeowners who owe more money than the home is worth.“

 All of these situations mean that whomever is selling the property is doing so under distress, because circumstances require them to sell the home regardless of current values or what the property might yield in a sale.

 Specifically, these ARE NOT arms length home sales, which specifically addresses the fact that seller’s top focus is getting sold, not necessarily optimizing value.